 Installation and Maintenance Tips

 Proper installation has a huge impact on noise levels.
 Before fitting the opener, ensure the door is well-balanced, hinges are lubricated, and the frame is secure.
 A misaligned or heavy door will make even the quietest motor noisy.
-Use anti-vibration mounts or rubber spacers to prevent the transfer of motor noise into the wall or ceiling.
+Use anti-vibration mounts or rubber spacers to prevent motor noise from transferring into the wall or ceiling.

 Adjust the opening and closing speeds for the environment — slower operation is usually quieter.
 For libraries, set the door to open and close gradually.
 For hotel entrances, a moderate speed ensures both convenience and silence.